Think of mixing Fellini with David Lynch, sprinkling in a little James Joyce, and having it all put on canvas by Salvador Dali.

-However one regards 15th Century Artist Hieronymus Bosch, as subversive heretic or squeaky-clean catholic, as scientific diarist or smack-high loon, the enduring substance of his work reveals a creative, inventive, fantastical talent created during what may, in some camps, be regarded as some sort of fantastical time-jolly.
+However one regards 15th Century Artist Hieronymus Bosch - as subversive heretic or squeaky-clean Catholic, scientific diarist or smack-high loon - the enduring substance of his work reveals a creative, inventive, fantastical talent created during very turbulent and perplexing times.

 The Dry Biography

-Born (circa 1450) in the provincial but flourishingly prosperous southern Flemish commercial town of 's-Hertogenbosch, and named for a family fondness for the patron Saint Hieronymous (St Jerome), Jheronimus Anthonis-zoon van Aken1 took on the family tradition of painting, a profession also undertaken by his grandfather (Jan Van Aken, died c.
-1454), his father (Anthonius Van Aken, died c.
-1478), his brother (Goossen Van Aken), and three of his four uncles.
+Born circa 1450 in the provincial but flourishingly-prosperous southern-Flemish commercial town of 's-Hertogenbosch, and named for a family fondness for the patron Saint Hieronymous (St Jerome), Jheronimus Anthonis-zoon van Aken1 took on the family tradition of painting, a profession also undertaken by his grandfather (Jan Van Aken, died circa 1454), his father (Anthonius Van Aken, died circa 1478), his brother (Goossen Van Aken), and three of his four uncles.
 Jheronimous probably trained in the family workshop before establishing a workshop of his own, perhaps with 25 Guilders loaned to him in 1474 by his Father (as is reportedly recorded in the town registry).

-Whilst his work is now categorised as Late Gothic (as opposed to the Early Rennaisance work being produced south of the Alps, especially in Italy), technically he painted in a style known as alla prima, “a painting technique in which pigments are laid on in one application with little or no underpaintng.
+While his work is now categorised as Late Gothic (as opposed to the Early Rennaisance work being produced south of the Alps, especially in Italy), technically he painted in a style known as alla prima, a painting technique in which pigments are laid on in one application with little or no underpaintng.

 It is certain that Bosch was much-admired in Spain, where he was known as El Bosco.
-Indeed, Philip II of Spain (r.1556-1598), is said to have collected his works for display in the Escorial Palace near Madrid, although whether Bosch himself ever travelled to Spain is not known – there is no factual evidence to suggest that he ever left s’Hertogenbosch at all2.
+Indeed, Philip II of Spain (reigned 1556-1598), is said to have collected his works for display in the Escorial Palace near Madrid, although whether Bosch himself ever travelled to Spain is not known - there is no factual evidence to suggest that he ever left 's-Hertogenbosch at all2.

 Bosch - Catholic or Cathar?